Willow-Systems/cex-terminal-search/readme.md

 #### Usage

-Just run ./cexterm "<search term>"
+Just run ./cexterm "search term"

 At the moment it only returns in stock items, I'll add some arguments later